 - Create the Brand Strategy & Audit (incl. all aspects of the Client’s business, connected to consumer needs, emotions and competitive environments) at the time of a particular operation;

 - Create the Brand Style Guides, which refers to a key document to support the Client in consistent (visual) communication;

-- All copyrights, Trademarks and other Intellectual Property Rights to the Brand Identity Materials including words, pictures, ideas, visuals and illustrations are exclusively owned by Super Hospitality, or any of its contractors, and remain property of Super Hospitality and/or its suppliers, unless specifically released in writing.
+- All copyrights, Trademarks and other Intellectual Property Rights to the Brand & Marketing materials including words, pictures, ideas, visuals and illustrations are exclusively owned by Super Hospitality, or any of its contractors, and remain property of Super Hospitality and/or its suppliers, unless specifically released in writing.
 A licence for use of the copyright material is granted to the Client solely for the project on a one-time only basis, defined in the scope or request and not for any other purpose such as modification, re-using, re-distribution or any way or form without the express written consent of Super Hospitality and any of its relevant sub-contractors, and only strictly in accordance with the restrictions and limitations set forth in these Terms and Conditions.